andrewdenty/blog/_posts/2020-01-24-installing-pi-hole-on-windows-10.markdown

 ### What you'll need
-A Windows 10 (Pro)PC which you’re happy to leave on all of the time.
+A Windows 10 PC (Pro or Enterprise edition) which you’re happy to leave on all of the time.
 Preferably a power efficient, quiet PC.
 In my case I’m using an Intel NUC.
-Docker setting tweak.

-You can also install Pi-hole on MacOS using a similar process to the one described below.
+If you have a Mac, you can also install Pi-hole on MacOS using a similar process to the one described below.

 ### Step by step instructions